ibm-cloud-docs/databases-for-elasticsearch/howto-getting-connection-strings.md

 2. Click _Service Credentials_ to open the _Service Credentials_ panel.
 3. Click **New Credential**.
 4. Choose a descriptive name for your new credential.
-5. (Optional) Specify if the new credentials should use a public or private endpoint.
+5. (Optional) Specify whether the new credentials use a public or private endpoint.
 Use either `{ "service-endpoints": "public" }` / `{ "service-endpoints": "private" }` in the _Add Inline Configuration Parameters_ field to generate connection strings using the specified endpoint.
-Use of the endpoint is not enforced, it just controls which hostnames are in the connection strings.
+Use of the endpoint is not enforced as it controls which hostnames are in the connection strings.
 Public endpoints are generated by default.
 6. Click **Add** to provision the new credentials.
 A username and password, and an associated Elasticsearch user is auto-generated.

 The new credentials appear in the table, and the connection strings are available as JSON in a click-to-copy field under _View Credentials_.